JaderSanchez/meli_tech_challenge/README.md

 Solutions to the Mercado Libre technical challenge.
 Each problem is solved in a separate directory with detailed documentation.

+## Prompts documentation
+Documentation about used prompts is in `prompts.md`.

 ## Prerequisites

 - **Python 3.x**